bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 * Auspicious sight of Satguru is very useful for he bestows his powerful Adhyathmic rays by ways of sight, touch, and speech on his disciple present.
 * Those Gurus in position of householder, if they claim themselves to be a Sant, it is but deception on you.
 He cannot be a Sant.
 A true Sant will not indulge in fleeting pleasure even forgetfully.
 Those who are indulging in sensual pleasure are stuck in Maya.
 It only means he has not attained a true Athmic bliss.
 One who is merged in Parampurush assumes his form.
 For him all are his children.
 That is why father does not marry his daughter and he does not indulge in sensual pleasure.

 ***************************************************

+## GLOSSARY
-GLOSSARY
+### GLOSSARY
 Aavaranasakti - The veiling power.
 Achethana - unconscious; form of inertia.
 Adhyarupa - superimposition of the unreal